IbraTech04/sendokai-subtitles/README.md

 - Hosting **only** the `.srt` subtitle files - The original issue with the burned-in subtitles was that they still contained the copyrighted material (i.e. the video itself).
 By hosting only the `.srt` files, we can avoid this issue entirely.
 The issue of copyright now falls onto the user choosing to download the `.srt` file and the video file, and not the repository itself

 ## Progress:
-Currently, we're focusing on the second season since it's the most saught after.
-Once we finish the second season, the first season can be done easily since it's already available in English.
+Currently, I've been focusing on the second season since it's the most saught after.
+Once the second season is finished, we can consider working on the first; Though since it's already been dubbed in English, it's not as high of a priority.

-What [@IbraTech04](https://github.com/IbraTech04) has done so far:
-- Rip all (auto-generated, or manually generated where applicable) subtitles from the Spanish version of the show from YouTube and compiled them into `.srt` files.
-These are mostly here for reference and aren't strictly necissary for the project, but they're here if you want them.
-    - You may choose to contribute to the Spanish version if you prefer, even that would be a great help since we could more accurately translate the Spanish version to English!
-    - You can find all the subtitles in the `s2` folder.
-There are two subfolders: `en` and `es` for English and Spanish respectively.
-- Translated the Spanish subtitles into English using Google Translate
-- Manually corrected a few episodes
-    - It's worth noting that I don't speak Spanish.
-I uses the auto-generated English translations along with my knowledge of the plot from the Arabic version to correct the subtitles.
-    - I noticed the Spanish dub on YouTube uses the same lip-sync as the English dub, so I try to read their lips to get a better translation.
-- Created subtitles for the one episode that had its subtitles disabled (Episode 50)

 **Legend:**
 - 🟩 = Completed